jasonliang-dev/jasonliang-dev.github.io/pages/triangles.md

-The "Hello, World" of graphics programming is a program that display a triangle to the screen.
+The "Hello, World" of graphics programming is a program that displays a triangle to the screen.
 It looks like this:

 ![A colored triangle](/static/triangles/triangle.png)